Jinntec/Fore/contributing.md

 ### Demos + Docs

 "demo or die" - Fore is open with regard to the functionality.
 It's expected to grow over time and new ideas getting added on the way that haven't been planned ahead of time.

 Demos illustrate what's working and also explain the different options of a feature.
 New demos should follow the the structure and styling of the existing files in the 'demo' directory.

+Demos can also be accompanied by end-to-end tests. these are an easy way to make sure the demo keeps running.
+Refer to [the cypress docs](./CYPRESS.md) to see how you can add those tests.

 ### Code